This post describes steps one can take to enable or disable automatically to lock their computer after the inactivity limit in Windows 11

 When Windows Registry opens, navigate to the tree path below:

-Note: If you don’t see a data for InactivityTimeoutSecs, right click in a blank area of the window and select New and choose DWORD (32-bit) Value, and type InactivityTimeoutSecs for the name to create one.
+Note: If you don’t see data for InactivityTimeoutSecs, right-click in a blank area of the window, select New, choose DWORD (32-bit) Value, and type InactivityTimeoutSecs for the name to create one.

 Then change the inactivity timeout in seconds in Decimal and click OK to save.